BKokay/ts-vite-lib-starter/README.md

-# TypeScript & Vite npm library starter template
+# TypeScript, Vite & Vitest npm library starter template

-A starter template for an npm library written in TypeScript and compiled using tsc && vite build.
+A starter template for an npm library written in TypeScript..
 The relevant files are the `tsconfig.json` `vite.config.js` and `package.json`.
+For more information on publishing npm packages at infoware, see the [wiki](http://iwwiki.iw04.local/mediawiki/index.php/Publishing_npm_packages)

 In the `/lib` folder, there are is an example class, function, and interface declaration as well as a `main.ts` which imports and exports all of these files for the library mode.

-To use this template, simply clone the repo and the replace the remote `origin` with the url of your new library's empty repo.
+To use this template, clone the repo and the replace the remote `origin` with the url of your new library's empty repo.

 ```
     git clone /url/to/template mynewrepo
     cd mynewrepo
     git remote set-url origin /url/of/new/empty/repo
+    git install
     git push -u origin master
 ```